samsonajulor/linux_setup/README.md

  - run `./install.sh`

 ### To contribute
+- Fork this repository
-- some of the scripts in the gh actions are commented because they have not been tested.
+- Some of the scripts in the gh actions are commented because they have not been tested.
 You may start with this.
 - also you can include additional scripts for specific programs you use.
+- Raise a pr against the main branch.
+- Do not merge. please
 PS: Use the official program's documentation.
 It will save you a lot of stress.